< Terug naar resultaten

 • 5

-We head on to Kruger National Park, justifiably one of the most famous wildlife parks in the world.
+We head to Kruger National Park, justifiably one of the most famous wildlife parks in the world.
 It is also one of the oldest, established by the South African president Paul Kruger in 1898.
-It has arguably the greatest variety of animals of any park in Africa, with lion, leopard, elephant, buffalo, black and white rhino, as well as cheetah, giraffe, hippo and many species of antelope and smaller plains game.
+It has arguably the greatest variety of animals of any park in Africa, with lion, leopard, elephant, buffalo, black and white rhino, plus cheetah, giraffes, hippos and many species of antelopes and smaller plains game.
 We game drive (in our vehicle) through the park where we have an excellent chance of seeing a wide variety of wildlife.
-We arrive at our campsite in the Kruger in the late afternoon just before the camp gates close to maximise our game-viewing chances.
-Skukuza or Pretoriuskop camp or similar
+We arrive at our Kruger campsite in the late afternoon just before the camp gates close to maximise our game-viewing chances.
+Accommodation: Skukuza or Pretoriuskop camp (or similar)

 • 6

-Up before sunrise this morning for a game drive (in our vehicle) at, arguably, the best time of day for game-spotting.
+We get up before sunrise for a game drive at, arguably, the best time of day for game-spotting.
 We return to camp for breakfast and to pack up before moving onto a new country: Eswatini (Swaziland).
-We leave the Kruger park at around lunch time and have a short stop to resupply before crossing the border into Eswatini (Swaziland).
-We drive to the hilly Malolotja Nature Reserve (3 hours), where we spend a relaxing evening in the cabins ready for a long walk the next day.
-Malolotja Cabins or similar
+We leave the park at around lunch time and have a short stop to resupply before crossing the border into Eswatini (Swaziland).
+We drive (three hours) to the hilly Malolotja Nature Reserve, where we spend a relaxing evening in the cabins ready for a long walk tomorrow.
+Accommodation: Malolotja Cabins (or similar)

 • 7